-The Higher Education Ordinance states that third level students must primarily be employed as doctoral candidates.
-Appointment to a position always provides greater security for the individual than do other forms of financing.
+The Higher Education Ordinance stipulates people undertaking doctoral studies should primarily be employed as doctoral candidates.
+Employment always means greater security for you as an individual in comparison with other forms of financing.

-In everyday speech, the term ”Doctoral candidate position” is often used.
-In the Higher Education Ordinance and other regulations/collective agreement the term ”position” has now been replaced by the term ”employment”.
+In daily speech, the term “doctoral candidate position” is often used.
+However, in the Higher Education Ordinance and other regulations/collective agreements, the term “position” is now replaced by the term “employment”.

-Only those who have been accepted, or are already admitted to, doctoral degrees at a university may be employed as doctoral candidates.
-Selection for employment as a doctoral candidate must be made taking into consideration the ability to assimilate research.
+Only those who are accepted or have already been admitted to a postgraduate education at a university may be employed as doctoral candidates.
+Selection for employment as a doctoral candidate must be made with regard to the individual ability to take advantage of postgraduate education.

 Form of employment